Christina, Queen of Sweden

 Pope Alexander VII described Christina as "a queen without a realm, a Christian without faith, and a woman without shame."
-Notwithstanding, she played a leading part in the theatrical and musical communities and protected many Baroque artists, composers, and musicians.

-Christina, who was the guest of five consecutive popes and a symbol of the Counter-Reformation, is one of the few women buried in the Vatican grotto.
-Her unconventional lifestyle and occasional masculine style of dressing have been featured in countless novels, plays, operas, and film.
-In most biographies of Christina, her gender and cultural identity play an important role.
+She played a leading part in the theatrical and musical communities and protected many Baroque artists, composers, and musicians.
+Christina, who was the guest of five consecutive popes and a symbol of the Counter-Reformation, is one of the few women buried in the Vatican Grottoes.